Lupe Cotrim: Poetic journey

 Among the Brazilian poets that appeared in the second half of the 20th century, Lupe Cotrim is a prominent figure.
-With her work marked by cultured, aristocratic, and sober language, she resorted to symbols and metaphors expressing herself with remarkable economy of words.
+According to the poet and critic Cesar Leal, regarding Cotrim's style, "her cultured, sober and aristocratic language uses symbols and metaphors with surprising economy of words".

-Initially, her work was marked by the formalist subjectivism and attachment to the sublime of the 1945s poets, however, she developed her own independent path transitioning from confessional and intimate lyricism to a social criticism marked poetry, in which an elliptical and anti-oratorical language emerges.
+Initially, her work was marked by the formalist subjectivism and attachment to the sublime of the 1945s poets, however, Lupe developed her own independent path transitioning from confessional and intimate lyricism to a social criticism marked poetry, in which an elliptical and anti-oratorical language emerges.

-Her debut book, Monólogos do Afeto (1956), with illustrations by Darcy Penteado, was well received by the critics and considered one of the main poetry releases of the year.
-During this period, Lupe Cotrim traveled to Rio de Janeiro to promote her work and met the writer Carlos Drummond de Andrade, with whom she cultivated dialogue and exchanged letters.
+Lupe's debut book, Monólogos do Afeto (1956), with illustrations by Darcy Penteado, was well received by the critics and considered one of the main poetry releases of the year.
+During this period, Cotrim traveled to Rio de Janeiro to promote her work and met the writer Carlos Drummond de Andrade, with whom she cultivated dialogue and exchanged letters.
 From 1956 until 1970, she released six more works, among them, Entre a Flor e o Tempo: poesia (1961) which brought a book flap text written by journalist and writer Cassiano Ricardo, presenting the work as a "fascinating lyrical adventure".

-Poemas ao Outro, published in 1970 by the State Council of Culture, with a preface by the writer André Carneiro, evidences social concern, resonating an ethical demand present in the Brazilian culture of the 1950s-1960s.
-The work received the Jabuti Award, the Governador do Estado Award, and the poetry award from the Cultural Foundation of the Federal Distric.
+Poemas ao Outro, published in 1970 by the State Council of Culture, with a preface by the writer André Carneiro, evidences social concern, resonating an ethical demand present in the Brazilian culture of the 1950s–1960s.
+The work received the Jabuti Award, the Governador do Estado Award, and the poetry award from the Cultural Foundation of the Federal District.

-In partnership with José Arthur Giannotti, she also translated the essay Sciences humaines et philosophie by the French philosopher and critic Lucien Goldmann.
-After Lupe Cotrim's death, two more of her works were published: Obra Consentida (1973), composed of a selection of poems from her first five books, and the anthology Encontro (1984), organized by her son Marco Giannotti and with a critical review by the teacher and poet Cacaso.
+In partnership with José Arthur Giannotti, Cotrim also translated the essay Sciences humaines et philosophie by the French philosopher and critic Lucien Goldmann.
+After Lupe Cotrim's death, two more of her works were published: Obra Consentida (1973), composed of a selection of poems from her first five books, and the anthology Encontro (1984), organized by a critical review by the teacher and poet Cacaso.